The ostrich claims the biggest eggs

 Still has the boffins in its hold

-Yet, as we mock the platypus
+Yet, though we mock the platypus

 One wonders what it thinks of us